varabyte/kobweb-site/site/src/jsMain/resources/markdown/docs/concepts/foundation/Layouts.md

 ```
 > [!NOTE]
 > You may have noticed that the code path above is prefixed with a `.` (here, `.components.layouts.PageLayout`).
-> The framework detects this and automatically resolves it to a qualified package (here,
+> Kobweb detects this and automatically resolves it to a qualified package (here,
 > `com.mysite.components.layouts.PageLayout`).

 At this point, when you visit the home page (from the above example), your site is composed as follows: